BreakingY/Media-Cognition-Pipeline/README.md

 * Users can add support for any GPU by defining macros, as long as class names and methods are consistent, offering good platform scalability.
 * Supported formats: Video: H264/H265, Audio: AAC.
 * ffmpeg-nvidia is not suitable for Jetson; Jetson's codec library differs from x86.
 Jetson encoding/decoding reference: https://github.com/BreakingY/jetpack-dec-enc
 * Ascend DVPP has two versions: V1 and V2.
 V1 and V2 are for different platforms; please check the official site.
 Future Ascend GPUs should all support V2.
-DVPP video input width must be a multiple of 16, height a multiple of 2, and not all video formats are supported.
 * Supports fetching audio and video from MP4 and RTSP.
 MP4 depackaging is done by FFmpeg; RTSP client is implemented in pure C++ without any dependencies, https://github.com/BreakingY/simple-rtsp-client
 * The code includes four modules, as shown below: